grloper/OmniPose-Fit/README.md

-# PushTrack - Smart Push-Up Counter App
+# PushTrack - Smart Exercise Counter App

-PushTrack is an Android application that uses computer vision and ML Kit to count push-ups in real-time.
-The app leverages the device's camera and Google's ML Kit Pose Detection to accurately track body movements and count push-up repetitions.
+PushTrack is an advanced Android application that uses your device's camera and on-device machine learning to count exercise repetitions in real-time.
+It goes beyond simple counting by providing form analysis, voice feedback, and personalized calibration to enhance your workout experience.

 ## Features

+- **Multi-Exercise Tracking**: Automatically counts Push-Ups, Squats, and Pull-Ups.
-- **Real-time Push-Up Counting**: Automatically counts push-ups as you perform them
+- **Real-time Rep Counting**: Accurately counts repetitions as you perform them.
+- **Advanced Form Analysis**: Provides real-time feedback on your form, such as "Keep your back straight" or "Lower your body more".
+- **Voice Feedback**: Announces rep counts and form corrections, so you don't have to look at the screen.
+- **Personalized Calibration**: A dedicated mode to analyze your personal movement style and optimize the detection algorithm for you.
+- **Workout Summary**: After your workout, view detailed statistics including total reps, average form quality, duration, and achievements.
-- **Visual Pose Tracking**: Optional skeleton visualization to show detected body landmarks
+- **Visual Pose Tracking**: Optional skeleton visualization to show detected body landmarks for debugging and analysis.
-- **Camera Switching**: Support for both front and back cameras
-- **Optimized Performance**: Low-latency detection optimized for real-time tracking
-- **Debug Mode**: Toggle skeleton visualization and debugging information
-- **Modern UI**: Clean, intuitive interface with animated counters and feedback
+- **Modern UI**: Clean, intuitive interface with smooth animations, built with Jetpack Compose and Material 3.
+- **Customizable Settings**: Control voice feedback, speech rate, UI elements, and more.

 ## How It Works

-PushTrack uses ML Kit's Pose Detection to identify key body landmarks such as shoulders, elbows, and wrists.
-The app then analyzes the relative positions and angles between these landmarks to determine when a complete push-up has been performed.
+PushTrack uses ML Kit's Pose Detection to identify key body landmarks.
+The app then analyzes the relative positions and angles between these landmarks to determine when a complete repetition has been performed for the selected exercise.

 The detection algorithm is optimized for:
-- Ground position push-ups (phone placed in front of user)
+- Different exercise types (Push-ups, Squats, Pull-ups)
-- Different speeds of movement
+- Various speeds of movement
-- Various lighting conditions
+- Different lighting conditions
 - Multiple body types and positions

 ## Requirements

 - Android device running Android 7.0 (API level 24) or higher
 - Camera permission enabled
-- Physical device (not an emulator) for camera functionality
+- A physical device is required for camera functionality (emulators are not supported).

 ## Usage Instructions

-1. **Setup**: Place your phone on the ground in front of you where it can see your upper body
+1. **Setup**: Place your phone where it can see your full body.
-2. **Grant Permissions**: Allow camera permissions when prompted
+2. **Grant Permissions**: Allow camera permissions when prompted.
+3. **Select Exercise**: Tap the exercise icon in the top right to choose your workout.
-3. **Position Yourself**: Get into push-up position facing the phone
+4. **Position Yourself**: Get into the starting position for the selected exercise.
-4. **Start Exercising**: The app will automatically count your push-ups
+5. **Start Exercising**: The app will automatically count your reps and provide feedback.
+6. **View Summary**: When you're done, tap the summary button to see your workout results.
-5. **Debug Mode**: Tap the "DEBUG" button to show/hide skeleton visualization
+7. **Debug Mode**: Tap the "DEBUG" button to show/hide the skeleton visualization.
-6. **Switch Camera**: Use the camera button to switch between front and back cameras
+8. **Settings**: Use the settings button to toggle voice feedback and adjust speech rate.
-7. **Reset Counter**: Press the reset button to start counting from zero

 ## Technical Details

-PushTrack is built with:
+PushTrack is built with a modern Android tech stack:
-- Kotlin and Jetpack Compose for UI
+- **UI**: Kotlin & Jetpack Compose for a declarative and responsive UI.
-- CameraX API for camera access
+- **Camera**: CameraX API for robust camera access and lifecycle management.
-- ML Kit for pose detection
+- **ML**: Google's ML Kit for on-device, low-latency pose detection.
-- Coroutines and Flows for asynchronous processing
+- **Architecture**: ViewModel, Coroutines, and Kotlin Flows for asynchronous processing and state management.
+- **Database**: Room for storing calibration data and user preferences.
-- Material 3 components for modern UI
+- **UI Components**: Material 3 for a modern look and feel.

-The push-up detection algorithm uses multiple signals for accuracy:
+The detection algorithm uses multiple signals for accuracy:
-- Elbow angle tracking
+- **Primary Metrics**: Elbow angle for push-ups, knee angle for squats, etc.
-- Head height position
-- Shoulder width changes
-- Movement velocity analysis
+- **Secondary Metrics**: Head height, shoulder width, and other landmark positions.
+- **Movement Analysis**: Velocity and consistency checks to improve reliability.

 ## Development Setup

-1. Clone the repository
+1. Clone the repository.
-2. Open in Android Studio (Arctic Fox or newer)
+2. Open the project in Android Studio (Hedgehog or newer).
-3. Connect an Android device with USB debugging enabled
+3. Connect an Android device with USB debugging enabled.
-4. Build and run the app
+4. Build and run the app.

 ## Performance Considerations

 The app includes several optimizations for real-time performance:
-- Frame skipping for optimal processing
-- Low-resolution image analysis
-- Intelligent landmark filtering
-- Adaptive thresholds based on movement speed
+- **Image Analysis Strategy**: Processes only the latest camera frame to reduce latency.
+- **Low-Resolution Analysis**: Uses a lower resolution for analysis to improve speed without sacrificing accuracy.
+- **Intelligent Landmark Filtering**: Focuses only on the landmarks relevant to the current exercise.
+- **Adaptive Thresholds**: Uses calibration data to adjust detection thresholds to your body.

 ## License

-[Insert License Information Here]
+This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-- Google ML Kit for pose detection capabilities
+- Google for the powerful ML Kit and Jetpack libraries.
-- Android Jetpack libraries
+- The open-source community for their invaluable tools and libraries.